addventa/ChatScriptSmooch/README.md

         $ heroku config:set SERVICE_URL=https://foo-bar-4242.herokuapp.com -a foo-bar-4242

+1. In Smooch, your application should be detected.
+You have to had another integration : WebHooks.
+There is 2 important types of webhooks we use in this example that you have to add, appUser:messages and Postbacks with the URL of your application.

 1. You should be all set.
 Open your Heroku app and start chatting with your new bot!
 Use the heroku URL and you should have something like this:

 ![heroku](/img_readme/heroku.gif)